 Direction 2.3 - Heritage Conservation The subject site does not contain a heritage item listed under Schedule 5 of PLEP2011.
 However, the site is located adjoining an item of local heritage significance.
 The proposed height and bulk sought as part of this planning proposal would inevitably impact on views of nearby heritage items, providing a tower backdrop to the heritage item when viewed from Church Street.
 However, these impacts are considered acceptable given the location of the subject site and heritage items in a densely-built CBD context.
-The density proposed is consistent with the CBD PP, and is therefore consistent with the desired future context of the site. re and Urban Development Yes Yee Direction 3.1 - Residential Zones The Planning Proposal is consistent with this direction, in that it:facilitates additional housing in the Parramatta City Centre Yes that is currently not provided on the site provides residential development in an existing urban area that is well serviced by existing infrastructure Direction 3.4 - Integrating Land Use The Planning Proposal is consistent with this direction, in that it: Yes and Transport will provide new dwellings in close proximity to existing public transport links will enable residents to walk or cycle to work if employed in the Parramatta City Centre or utilise the heavy rail service. will maintain and provide additional commercial premises in proximity to existing transport links makes more efficient use of space and infrastructure by increasing densities on an underutilised site.
+The density proposed is consistent with the CBD PP, and is therefore consistent with the desired future context of the site.
+Yes 3.
+Housing, Infrastructu re and Urban Development Direction 3.1 - Residential Zones The Planning Proposal is consistent with this direction, in that it: Yes facilitates additional housing in the Parramatta City Centre that is currently not provided on the site provides residential development in an existing urban area that is well serviced by existing infrastructure Direction 3.4 - Integrating Land Use The Planning Proposal is consistent with this direction, in that it: Yes and Transport will provide the potential for new dwellings in close proximity to existing public transport links will enable residents to walk or cycle to work if employed in the Parramatta City Centre or utilise the heavy rail service. will maintain and provide additional commercial premises in proximity to existing transport links makes more efficient use of space and infrastructure by increasing densities on an underutilised site. applies car parking rates to the site which are endorsed by Council through the Parramatta CBD Strategic Transport Study .
 Direction 3.5 - Development near Licensed Aerodromes The site is located within prescribed airspace surfaces.
 A proposed height of 90m is less than the Bankstown Airport Obstacle Limitation Surface (156AHD).
 Therefore, referral to the Commonwealth Department of Infrastructure and Regional Development will not be required.
 Capable of complying 4.
 Hazard and Risk Direction 4.1 - Acid Sulfate Soils The site is identified as Class 4 on the Acid Sulfate Soils Map in Parramatta Local Environmental Plan 2011.
 Acid sulfate soils are generally not found in Class 4 areas however this will be addressed further at the development application stage.
-Yes Direction 4.3 - Flood Prone Land 6.
-Local Plan Making The site is partially affected by the 20 year and 100 year Average Recurrence Interval (ARI) events at the Macquarie Street and Marsden Street frontages.
-Al of the property would be inundated in the Probably Maximum Flood (PMF) event.
-A Flood Impact Statement was prepared by Wood and grieve Engineers dated 25 July 2016.
+Yes Direction 4.3 - Flood Prone Land The site is partially affected by the 20 year and 100 year Average Recurrence Interval (ARI) events at the Macquarie Street and Marsden Street frontages.
+All of the property would be inundated in the Probably Maximum Flood (PMF) event.
+Yes A Flood Impact Statement was prepared by Wood and Grieve Engineers dated 25 July 2016.
 Council's Catchment Management Unit has also reviewed the Planning Proposal and advised that any development application will need to adequately address flood planning levels and corresponding freeboard, design measures such as driveway crests and stair access levels and suitable shelter/refuge in place.
 Further investigations are being carried out by Council and Government agencies in regard to the broader CBD Planning Proposal with relation to flooding.
-This may also result in in site specific planning proposals being impacted upon or the design of any building being impacted by the need to incorporate a potential horizontal evacuation pathway.
-Yes
+This may also result in additional design requirements which may be required at the development application stage.